Which superstars has David Geffen worked with? There are too many to list.

-David Geffen has touched every corner of the entertainment industry but especially his ﬁrst love, the music business.
+David Geffen has touched every corner of the entertainment industry, but none moreso than his ﬁrst love: the music business.

 He is the founder of Asylum Records and Geffen Records.
 The former label launched or furthered the careers of numerous singer/songwriters and proto-Americana artists, from Jackson Browne to the Eagles.
 The latter label broke such galvanizing contemporary artists as Guns n’ Roses and Nirvana, while returning veteran acts like Aerosmith and Elton John to the top of the charts.

 With his ear to the ground, Geffen did just that.
 In addition to Browne and the Eagles, Asylum signed the likes of Linda Ronstadt, Joni Mitchell, Carly Simon, Tom Waits and Warren Zevon.
-Even Bob Dylan released two albums on Asylum—Planet Waves and Before the Flood – during his mid-Seventies hiatus from Columbia Records.
+Even Bob Dylan released two albums on Asylum—Planet Waves (1974) and Before the Flood (1974)—during his mid-Seventies hiatus from Columbia Records.
 Asylum became one of the greatest music-business success stories, and Geffen sold it to Warner Bros. in 1975 for $7 million.

 After spending the latter half of the Seventies at Warner Bros.
 Pictures, he launched Geffen Records (which was funded by Warner Bros.
 Records).
-Early successes included Double Fantasy, by John Lennon and Yoko Ono, and Donna Summer’s The Wanderer, the label’s ﬁrst release.
+Early successes included Double Fantasy (1980) by John Lennon and Yoko Ono, and Donna Summer’s The Wanderer (1980), the label’s ﬁrst release.
 Other signings to the label ranged from New Wave (Wang Chung) to old guard (Cher).
 Peter Gabriel and Don Henley ﬂourished as solo artists at Geffen.
 Such acts as Asia and Whitesnake also thrived.

 Geffen sold Geffen Records to MCA in 1990 for $550 million in stock.
 His contract called for him to continue to run the label through 1995.
 The hits kept coming with Geffen at the helm, as Nirvana’s Nevermind—released in 1991 on Geffen’s edgier DGC subsidiary—became a million-selling album that brought grunge and alternative music into the mainstream.
-In a Rolling Stone interview with Geffen from 1993, the year in which the mogul turned 50, writer Patrick Goldstein summarized Geffen as “savvy, ruthlessly competitive, willful, restless, unpredictable....a pop-culture colossus, a man with pole position on any entertainment fast track, be it Hollywood, Broadway or the music
+In a Rolling Stone interview with Geffen from 1993, the year in which the mogul turned 50, writer Patrick Goldstein summarized Geffen as “savvy, ruthlessly competitive, willful, restless, unpredictable...a pop-culture colossus, a man with pole position on any entertainment fast track, be it Hollywood, Broadway or the music business.”

 In 1995, after stepping down from Geffen Records, Geffen partnered with fellow Hollywood titans Stephen Spielberg and Jeffrey Katzenberg to launch Dreamworks SKG, a multimedia empire.
-In 2009, Geffen ranked 44th on Fortune magazine’s annual list of The 400 Richest Americans, with a net worth of $5 billion.
+In 2009 Geffen ranked forty-fourth on Fortune magazine’s annual list of The 400 Richest Americans, with a net worth of $5 billion.
 Fortune referred to him as “Hollywood’s richest man.”